The knowledge centre for farmers

 Used engine oil tames termites

-A man harvests mushrooms from termite hill in a park.
+A man harvests mushrooms from a termite hill in a park.
 Raphael Ngari applies used engine oil to stop the pests from attacking wood.
 PHOTO BY www.africahunting.com.

 In slowing the wearing out of the wooden posts of cheap greenhouses, one innovator is applying used engine oil to deter termite pests and extend the life of the farming structures to more than six years.